sadikovi/sdeq/README.md

 PostgreSQL or MySQL.

 Kafka gives high throughput and large volume processing.
-For our project at-least-once semantics are okay, Kafka would work great - we keep only unique records for processing.
+For our project at-least-once semantics are okay, Kafka would work great - when computing similarity index we reduce to unique records.

 #### Simplifications for this project
 I simplified it a little bit.
 For example, I do not use Kafka in the demo, because, frankly, it is